 Originally proposed date of the Malaysia formation day held on June 1, 1963, before it fixed to August 31, in line with the celebration of Independence Day.
-Alas, there is too many issues has been raised from Indonesia and the Philippines (boundaries issues , etc),until it can only be realize on 16 September.
+Alas, there are too many issues has been raised from Indonesia and the Philippines (boundaries issues, etc), until it can only be realized on 16 September.

-Though it should have happened sooner , its better late than never.
-Alas, as some of you might be well aware of, how fragile our people in dealing anything even on minor issue.
+Though it should have happened sooner, its better late than never.
+Alas, as some of you might be well aware of, how fragile our people in dealing anything even on a minor issue.
 There’s nothing new about Malaysian being whiny like a turtle.There’s always a thing to whine about, and no exception in this regard.

 We need a change.
 We need it badly.
-Alas, the re-education process will take very long time to reached 27 million peoples entirely.
-That’s why it need to start from each one of us.
+Alas, the re-education process will take very long time to reach 27 million peoples entirely.
+That’s why it needs to start with each one of us.